 Are you experiencing difficulty falling and staying asleep?
 This could be a sign that you suffer from insomnia.
-If you are struggling to fall or stay asleep, you could qualify to participate in one of our upcoming research studies.
+If you are struggling to fall or stay asleep, you could qualify to participate in our research study.
 Avail Clinical Research is currently looking for qualified participants to enroll in insomnia clinical trials being conducted in DeLand, Florida.

-Fill out the form on the right hand side of the page and see if you qualify for one of our upcoming insomnia clinical trials →
+Fill out the form on the right hand side of the page and see if you qualify for one of our upcoming insomnia clinical trial →

 Not able to enroll in a clinical study yourself?
 Through our Refer-A-Friend program, you can still help us advance our insomnia research and be rewarded for your help.
 By referring someone who qualifies to participate in an insomnia clinical trial, you could earn up to $100.
 Simply click here to learn more about our Refer-A-Friend program.

-To find out if you qualify for one of our insomnia clinical trials, you have two options:
+To find out if you qualify for our insomnia clinical trials, you have two options: